Justlearn

 Linguists, teachers and other language scientists have been trying to classify all the languages in the world and make one general list where anyone can see all the languages from the hardest to the easiest ones.
 It would be ideal, but that isn’t possible.

-Language is a living thing, that human beings can communicate.
+Language is a living thing that human beings can communicate with.
 But, some of them managed to make a classification.
 And that is The Foreign Service Institute.

 The Japanese language belongs to category 5.
 Languages from this category are classified as the ones that are extremely difficult for native English speakers.
 This means that to achieve the conversational level of Japanese, it’ll take at least 88 weeks or 2.200 hours.

 As you see, learning Japanese, especially becoming fluent, takes a lot of time.
-An average Japanese student usually becomes fluent after constant learning in three to five years.
+An average Japanese student usually becomes fluent after constant learning for three to five years.

 Should You Learn Japanese At All?